 Calendar doesn’t appear after subscribing

-Outlook desktop shows “Error” next to the subscription
+Outlook desktop shows “Error”

 - Delete and re-add the subscription with a fresh URL copy